Be an Advocate for Science

 Science advocacy takes as much time as you have to give.

 ASCB can help you with any of these activities.
-We have a series of “Be an Advocate for Science” how-to papers you can use, webinars on how to be an advocate, and Kevin Wilson, ASCB’s Public Policy Director, is always willing to answer questions and provide advice.
+We have a series of “Be an Advocate for Science” how-to papers you can use, webinars on how to be an advocate, and Kevin Wilson, ASCB’s Vice President for Policy, Governance, and Meetings, is always willing to answer questions and provide advice.

 “Be an Advocate for Science” how-to papers